“Drunk and Ugly”: The Perennial Quotation-Chase

-WSC: Bessie, my dear, you are ugly, and what’s more, you are disgustingly ugly.
-But tomorrow I shall be sober and you will still be disgustingly ugly. —1946.
-Ronald Golding to the Editor.
+WSC: “Bessie, my dear, you are ugly, and what’s more, you are disgustingly ugly.
+But tomorrow I shall be sober and you will still be disgustingly ugly.” —1946.

-Churchill was relying on his photographic memory for this riposte: in the 1934 movie It’s a Gift W.C.
-Fields’s character, when told he is drunk, responds, “Yeah, and you’re crazy.
+Churchill was, however, relying on his photographic memory for this riposte.
+In the 1934 movie It’s a Gift, W.C.
+Fields’s character, told he is drunk, responds, “Yeah, and you’re crazy.
 But I’ll be sober tomorrow and you’ll be crazy the rest of your life.”
 Verdict: Churchill editing W.C.
 Fields.

 A Matter of Religion